How do I register my child?

 How old does my child need to be to attend?

 We take children from the age of two to five years old.
-Due to the new intake to school we will mostly have spaces available in September however if we do have spaces available during the year which we will contact and offer places to those on the waiting list (age priority).
+Our main intake and when we have most availability is in September however if we do have spaces available during the year which we will contact and offer places to those on the waiting list (age priority).

 Does my child have to be potty trained before starting?